sloraris/portfolio/content/posts/defense-in-depth/index.md

 For many, this is where it all starts.
 Sure, there are lots of online servers to play, but why join those when you can run your own?
 Download the server binary, set it up on an old laptop or something, a quick port forward and you're good to go.

 For me, this was the beginning of a very rapid entrance into the world of computers:
-- First I wanted to run the servers on a machine other than my PC, which meant learning Linux.
+- First I wanted to run the Minecraft servers on a machine other than my PC, which meant learning Linux.
-- Then I wanted to run linux on a machine that didn't need a monitor, which meant learning SSH and the terminal.
+- Then I wanted to run Linux on a machine that didn't need a monitor, which meant learning SSH and the terminal.
-- Then I wanted a UI to manage all my servers, which introduced me to the LAMP stack via [MultiCraft](https://www.multicraft.org).
+- Then I wanted a UI to manage all my Minecraft servers, which introduced me to the LAMP stack via [MultiCraft](https://www.multicraft.org).
-- Then I wanted to run more than just linux on my server hardware and eliminate the need to install a bunch of dependencies, so I learned about Docker and VMs.
+- Then I wanted to run more than just Linux on my server hardware and eliminate the need to install a bunch of dependencies, so I learned about Docker and VMs.

-Each step in the journey was a natural part of the progression, but I very quickly surpassed *just* running minecraft servers.
-That wasn't enough for me.Now, I wanted to *understand* every piece of the stack involved.
-Hardware, software, kernel, web pages, you name it and I probably had a long conversation with ChatGPT 3.0 about it, followed by hours of youtube tutorials.
+Each step in the journey was a natural part of the progression, but I very quickly surpassed *just* running Minecraft servers.
+That wasn't enough for me.
+Now, I wanted to *understand* every piece of the stack involved.
+Hardware, software, kernel, web pages, you name it and I probably had a long conversation with ChatGPT 3.0 about it, followed by hours of YouTube tutorials.

 Naturally, with server hosting and external access on my mind, networking equipment came onto my radar, and thus began my foray into the land of homelabbing.

 ## Building My First Digital Castle
 Once I officially dove into homelabbing, there was one piece of gear I absolutely loved: **my router**.

-Initially an old Mac Mini running pfSense, then a Protectli Vault running OPNSense, then a full rack-mounted Unifi stack, my joy from watching my router's firewall do it's thing was immense.
+Initially an old Mac Mini running pfSense, then a Protectli Vault running OPNSense, then a full rack-mounted Unifi stack, my joy from watching my router's firewall do its thing was immense.
 It was sleek.
 It was powerful.
-It shielded me and my precious minecraft servers from the wild-west of the internet just outside my LAN.
+It shielded me and my precious Minecraft servers from the wild-west of the internet just outside my LAN.
 Rules, blocks, filters, port forwarding, tagging, NAT, DNS, DHCP...
 I spent hours fine-tuning settings and creating VLANs.
 Why?
 Because subnetting was cool, and because the internet said that was the "right way to do things."
 I had this vivid mental image: all my important stuff was inside the firewall, and the Bad Guys™ were stuck outside.
 Easy castle and moat philosophy.

-So when people talked about “SSL” or “OIDC,” I nodded — those were good tools for situations outside my LAN; for other services.
-Inside my LAN, my firewall was the the only shield I needed.
+So when people talked about "SSL" or "OIDC," I nodded — those were good tools for situations outside my LAN; for other services.
+Inside my LAN, my firewall was the only shield I needed.
 Everything else?
 Nice-to-have.
 Maybe I'd put it on my todo list and check it out someday when I was bored.
 My network was the main thing I was interested in.

 ...I'm sure you can guess where this is going.